 What services are commissioned for children and young people with SEND?

 In addition to the general services that are commissioned for the whole of the population, health services specifically provided for children and young people with additional needs include:

 To find out more read the SEND Joint Commissioning Plan:

 What is the role of the CCG in the implementation of the SEND reforms?

-The CCG is working in partnership with Stockport Local Authority to contribute to the implementation of the SEND reforms (Children and Families Act 2014).
-Together we will ensure that health services commissioned locally for children and young people with SEND are meeting your requirements.
+The CCG is working in partnership to contribute to the implementation of the SEND reforms (Children and Families Act 2014).
+Together we will ensure that health services commissioned locally for children and young people are shaped by the lived experience.

-This means that the CCG and the local authorities will work together to identify the needs of the local population via Education, Health and Care plans and the Joint Strategic Needs Assessment; identify any gaps in local provision and then work together to address these gaps through jointly commissioned services, where appropriate.
+This means that the CCG, partners, families and young people will work together to identify the what matters in accessing Education, Health and Care and to identify any gaps in local provision.

 Local SEND services are inspected jointly by Ofsted and the Care Quality Commission.
 To read the latest information on the Stockport SEND Inspection visit: Stockport SEND Inspection